centrifugal/centrifugo/misc/release/notes.md

 You are **not** affected if you are not using headers at all or only forward real transport headers (e.g. `Cookie`, `Authorization`, `X-Real-Ip` set by your reverse proxy or by native clients) — those keep working under `http_headers` with no change.

-**How to migrate:** Before upgrading to v6.9.0, add the header names you allow to be sent over headers emulation to `emulated_headers` proxy configuration object option.
+**How to migrate:** Before upgrading to v6.9.0, add the header names you allow to be sent over headers emulation to `emulated_headers` proxy configuration object option near `http_headers`.
 Apply this change to every proxy that used emulated headers (`connect`, `refresh`, channel proxies, RPC proxies, and any named proxies in the top-level `proxies` list).

-**Detecting if you're affected:** when a connecting client sends emulation headers whose names are in a proxy's `http_headers` but not its `emulated_headers`, Centrifugo emits an `INFO` log line (throttled to at most once per minute) listing those header names — so you can tell from the logs whether clients still rely on the old behavior.
-This hint is informational only: the names come from the client, so do not blindly add them to `emulated_headers` (a client could send arbitrary `http_headers` names hoping you allow-list them — the values are client-controlled).

-**Can't decide which headers to move right away?** Copy the whole `http_headers` list into `emulated_headers` to preserve the pre-v6.9.0 behavior, then trim `emulated_headers` down to only the names your backend treats as untrusted client input.
-The "Detecting if you're affected" hint above tells you which names clients actually rely on.

 ```json
 {